 If crimes are never reported, little can be done to help other members of the community from also being victims.
-We encourage University community member to report crimes promptly and to participate in and support crime prevention efforts.
+We encourage University community members to report crimes promptly and to participate in and support crime prevention efforts.
+We also encourage University community members to report crimes when the victim is unable to make the report.
 The University community will be much safer when all community members participate in safety and security initiatives.

 If you are the victim of a crime or want to report a crime you are aware of, but do not want to pursue action within the University or criminal justice system, we ask that you consider filing a voluntary, confidential report.
 Depending upon the circumstances of the crime you are reporting, you may be able file a report while maintaining your confidentiality.
 The purpose of a confidential report is to comply with your wish to keep your personally identifying information confidential, while taking steps to ensure your safety and the safety of others.
 The confidential reports allow the University to compile accurate records on the number and types of incidents occurring on campus.
-Reports filed in this manner are counted and disclosed in the Annual Security and Fire Safety Report.
+Reports filed in this manner are counted and disclosed in the Annual Security and Annual Fire Safety Report.
 In limited circumstances, the department may not be able to assure confidentiality and will inform you in those cases.

-Anyone may call Police Service to report concerning information.
+Anyone may call the Director of Business Services at 717-226-0966 or the Carlisle Borough Police at 911 or 717-243-5252 to report concerning information.
 Callers may remain anonymous.

-Reporting to University Police
+Reporting to Business Services

-We encourage all members of the Penn State Schuylkill community to report all crimes and other emergencies to Police Services in a timely manner.
-Police Services should be notified of any crime, whether or not an investigation continues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.
+We encourage all members of the University community to report all crimes and other emergencies to local law enforcement and to the Director of Business Services or the Director of Student Services in a timely manner.
+Although many resources are available, the Director of Business Services should be notified of any crime, whether or not an investigation continues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.